Is It Possible to Reopen a Personal Injury Case and Recover More?

 When Thereโ€™s Additional Responsibility

 You were injured in an accident that was caused by someone elseโ€™s negligence, and youโ€™ve signed and received a settlement that included a release of responsibility.
-It may seem like that is the end of that, but there is another possibility.
-Oftentimes, more than one person or entity is responsible for causing an accident, and if your personal injury case involves more than one responsible party, you may have a path forward.
+It may seem like that is the end of that, but there may be another possibility.
+In some cases, more than one person or entity is responsible for causing an accident, and if your personal injury case involves more than one responsible party, you may have another option for pursuing compensation.

-• Medical expenses, including emergency care; surgeries and aftercare; doctor, specialist, and therapist visits; prescription medications; adaptive physical devices; and more
+• Medical expenses, including emergency care, surgeries, aftercare doctor and therapist visits, prescription medications, adaptive physical devices, and more.

 The Clock Is Ticking: Statute of Limitations

-If youโ€™ve been seriously injured, itโ€™s only natural to focus all of your attention on regaining your health and strength; this takes time.
-Also, the longer you put off bringing your personal injury case, the more difficult gathering evidence in support of that case becomes.
-Your rights and your rightful compensation matter; consult with an experienced personal injury attorney sooner rather than later.
+If youโ€™ve been seriously injured, itโ€™s only natural to focus all of your attention on regaining your health and strength.
+This also takes time.
+The longer you put off bringing your personal injury case, the more difficult it can be to gather evidence.
+Prompt action may be helpful in pursuing compensation after an injury.
+Consult a personal injury lawyer to understand the time limit that is applicable to your case.

-If Someone Elseโ€™s Negligence Leaves You Injured, Contact an Experienced California Personal Injury Attorney
+If Someone Elseโ€™s Negligence Leaves You Injured, Contact Our California Personal Injury Attorneys

 ABOUT THE AUTHOR